Best astronomy books 2024: modern hits and classic titles

 The Fermi Paradox asks: Where are the aliens?
 (Image credit: ARUTTHAPHON POOLSAWASD/Getty Images)

-With time and reading, you'll learn about all kinds of interesting places to visit with your favorite binoculars or telescope: locations such as the star-forming Orion Nebula, or complex clusters like the Pleiades that form the basis of many cultural tales.
-Early thinkers of astronomy will also help you put your journey through space and time in context.
+By reading the best astronomy books, you'll learn about all kinds of interesting places to visit with your favorite binoculars or telescope: locations such as the star-forming Orion Nebula, or complex clusters like the Pleiades that form the basis of many cultural tales.

 Modern Astronomy Books